Yutsuten/anki-lifedrain/README.md

 MAINTENANCE NOTICE:

 - I won't accept new feature requests.
 But small enhancements may be accepted.
-- My focus will be to keep the add-on working on newer versions of Anki.
+- My focus is to keep the add-on working on newer versions of Anki.

 An [Anki](https://apps.ankiweb.net/) add-on that adds a life bar to your reviews.